pygame/pygame/docs/reST/ref/controller.rst

          CONTROLLER_AXIS_RIGHTX, CONTROLLER_AXIS_RIGHTY,
          CONTROLLER_AXIS_TRIGGERLEFT, CONTROLLER_AXIS_TRIGGERRIGHT

-      The returned value for triggers is between 0 and 32767 while Joysticks can return a value between -32768 and 32767.
+      Joysticks can return a value between -32768 and 32767.
+Triggers however can only return a value between 0 and 32768.

       .. ## Controller.get_axis ##